roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7249/kr920-spectrum-settings-guide.md

     MultiSF 5 = CH 6 = 922900000 Hz
      If 5 = MultiSF 5 - Radio 1 Freq = 921900000 – 921700000 = 200000 Hz

-:::tip Note
+:::tip 📝 NOTE
-:pencil: Remember Band 1 is limited to 14 dBm maximum output power, Band 2 is limited to\n10 dBm.
+ Remember Band 1 is limited to 14 dBm maximum output power, Band 2 is limited to 10 dBm.
 The maximum downlink power of the RAK7249 Macro Outdoor Gateway is 23 dBm.
 :::

 This concludes setting up the two Radios with the appropriated frequencies, bandwidths and